ShapeShiftOS/ShapeShift_Documents/README.md

       https://github.com/ancient-devices/device_oneplus_fajita/commit/cf344bc37865f9deb724672c17dbf8ead02e8883

 ##### Setting Up CCache
 - CCache is a method of utilizing a specified storage space to speed up building.
 It can be referred to as the same caching your android device does to speed up application and system boot times.
-In this case, CCache will help build ExtendedReborn faster than standard build times (Able to cut-down 50% of time taken to build).
+In this case, CCache will help build ShapeShiftOS faster than standard build times (Able to cut-down 50% of time taken to build).
 - To set up CCache, follow the following:

 ```bash
         $ echo "export USE_CCACHE=1" >> ~/.bashrc
 ```

-##### To build ExtendedReborn ROM
+##### To build ShapeShiftOS ROM

 ```bash
       $ cd ~/exui